stscoundrel/old-norwegian-dictionary-builder/README.md

 - TypeScript module
 - Python class

 The hardcoded language packages exist to benchmark hardcoded entries against reading them from JSON/similar.
-Seems to depend on language vrrsion which approach is faster.
-For example, TypeScript seems faster without file reading, whereas Python seems to be notably faster when read from file.
+Seems to depend on language which approach is faster.
+For example, Go is much faster hardcoded, TypeScript seems a bit faster without file reading, whereas Python seems to be much slower when not read from a file.

 ### Usage